da21510/avl.github.io/recruit/webdev.md

 	1. Make sure firewall configured so you can see your web page outside of your local area or cloud network.
 1. **GitHub or GitLab Account.** Make sure you have a public GitHub/GitLab account that you can host your exam submission code for us to evaluate.
 1. **How to prepare.**
 	1. Be prepared to implement a database.
-(SQL, MongolDB)
+(SQL, MongoDB)
 	1. Be prepared to implement both front- and back- end developement.
 A common stack is: JS, Express, Node, HTML, CSS, React.
 	1. There are no tricks or brain teasers.
 You will be building a website with user and admin functions, like a shopping site, a booking site, or a news site.
 	1. Create a Facebook Login account and a Google Developer account and have key ready.
 You will need to implement an OAuth for user login management.